farah-fahhoum/codepath-backend/README.md

 - Ensure the `DATABASE_URL` password matches the one in `docker-compose.yml`
 - Special characters in passwords should be URL-encoded
+- Ensure `JWT_SECRET` is set and matches token generation logic
+- For Gmail SMTP, create an App Password (requires 2FA) and use it in `EMAIL_APP_PASSWORD`

 ### Port Conflicts